duraidabdul/LocalConsole/README.md

 ## **Usage**

-1. In your Xcode project, go to File > Swift Packages > Add Package Dependancy...
+1. In your Xcode project, navigate to File > Swift Packages > Add Package Dependancy...

 2. Paste the following into the URL field: https://github.com/duraidabdul/LocalConsole/